ThomasBakaysaJr/dockerized-rce-simulation/README.md

 ### 3.1 Confirm Absence of Attacker Artifact

-Using the venv terminal, move into the server directory and confirm that the files and dir contained within.
+Using the venv terminal, move into the server directory and confirm that the files and dir are contained within.

 ```bash
 cd insecure_deserialization